tytydraco/yessleep/out/I_found_a_priests_diary_from_1910_The_contents_of_it_haunt_me_to_this_day.md

 I never went back to the Fischer house.
 I quit my job the next day, moved to a new town, tried to forget everything I’d read in that diary.
 But I can’t shake the feeling that something followed me.
 The whispers still come at night, creeping into the edges of my dreams, filling my mind with dark, ancient words I don’t understand.

 And right now as I'm writing this, I feel like I’m being watched.
-Like there’s something standing in the corner of the room, smiling.
+Like there’s something standing in the corner of the room, smiling.....

+*I hear it now.
+It is coming for me*